SKrupa/E190u-Lab4/Lab 4 Write Up.md

 ##Results and Discussion

 ![No blur](https://github.com/SKrupa/E190u-Lab4/blob/master/no%20blur%201.png?raw=true)
+No blur
-![Low blur length and intensity](https://github.com/SKrupa/E190u-Lab4/blob/master/blur%201.png?raw=true)
+![Low blur length and intensity](https://github.com/SKrupa/E190u-Lab4/blob/master/blur%201.png?raw=true) Low blur length and intensity
-![Medium blur length and intensity](https://github.com/SKrupa/E190u-Lab4/blob/master/blur%202.png?raw=true)
+![Medium blur length and intensity](https://github.com/SKrupa/E190u-Lab4/blob/master/blur%202.png?raw=true) Medium blur length and intensity
-![High blur length and intensity](https://github.com/SKrupa/E190u-Lab4/blob/master/blur%203.png?raw=true)
+![High blur length and intensity](https://github.com/SKrupa/E190u-Lab4/blob/master/blur%203.png?raw=true) High blur length and intensity

 This architecture could be expanded further than just a single stored blur array.
 With each added array, a degree of freedom could be added to the blur which would allow more custimization than just intensity and length.
 Fore example, the exponential drop off could be modified into a square drop off by adding a second blur which would be subracted rather than added.